sebastian-software/app-manifest-loader/readme.md

 - [Webpack PWA Manifest](https://github.com/arthurbergmz/webpack-pwa-manifest)

 Compared to the loader based solution this moves application specific data into the Webpack configuration.
-One could argue that with shared Webpack configurations this introduces some app specific sections in such a tooling related file.
+One could argue that with shared Webpack configurations this introduces some app specific sections in a tooling related file.

 ## Copyright